rafaqz/Flatten.jl/README.md

 tables.
 Any user-defined function of the form `func(::T, ::Type{Val{fn}}) = ` can be used in `metaflatten`, where T is the struct type and fn is the fieldname symbol.

-One limitation of using `reconstruct` is that it requires an inner consstructor that accept all fields in the order they come in the type.
+One limitation of using `reconstruct` is that it requires an outer consstructor that accept all fields in the order they come in the type.
-If some fields are recalculated at construction time, they should be calculateed in this final inner constructor.
+If some fields are recalculated at construction time, they should be calculateed in this constructor.

 [UnitlessFlatten.jl](https://github.com/rafaqz/UnitlessFlatten.jl) extends Flatten.jl to automatically strip and add Unitful units.